-For the reasons set forth above, the Commission finds that, as conditioned, the proposed project is consistent with §30253 of the Coastal Act.
+For the reasons set forth above, the Commission finds that, as conditioned, the proposed project will serve to minimize potential geologic hazards of the project site and adjacent properties and, thus, is consistent with §30253 of the Coastal Act.

-C. Water Quality
+C. WATER QUALITY